Are children immune from coronavirus?

 What role do children play in transmission?

-Although the role children play in transmitting the virus is unclear, evidence consistently demonstrates that children are less likely than adults to acquire infection, and less likely to bring infections into households.
+Although the role children play in transmitting the virus is unclear, evidence consistently demonstrates that children are less likely than adults to acquire infection, and less likely to infect family members in the household.

 The evidence-base informing decisions about reopening schools